JavierMtzZz/OnTest-Calibration-EBT3-UI/README.md

 3- The color intensity that we extract of the tif images is in the red channel.

+4- We are going to refer to the radiochromic films as PTR.

 ----

 # UI main window: